 If it is, have a chat with your doctor to consider an alternative instead of abruptly stopping the drug, which could affect the treatment of that condition.

-- Number Five on the physical category is your Lifestyle.
+Number Five on the physical category is your Lifestyle.

-- Habits like smoking can reduce circulation, which scientists think affects arousal.
+Habits like smoking can reduce circulation, which scientists think affects arousal.
 We also believe that excessive alcohol use and using street drugs like Cocaine or Heroin can negatively affect your sex drive.

-3. Psychological Problems are a Major Cause of Low Libido!
+3. Psychological Problems are a Major Cause!

-So far we’ve seen the impact of relationship and physical problems – the psychological category includes a wide range of issues such as:
+So far, we’ve seen the impact of relationship and physical problems – the psychological category includes a wide range of issues such as:

 Negative body image can affect self-esteem and sexual desire.

-- Feelings of stress or tension from work or other problems will affect sexual arousal.
+Feelings of stress or tension from work or other problems will affect sexual arousal.

-- Next, general anxiety or anxiety about having sex could also mean you are unwilling or uninterested in having sex.
+Next, general anxiety or anxiety about having sex could also mean you are unwilling or uninterested in having sex.

-- Earlier, we had mentioned antidepressants when we talked about drugs that cause low libido, but did you know that one of the symptoms of depression is a lack of interest in sex or reduced sexual desire?
+Earlier, we had mentioned antidepressants when we talked about drugs that cause low libido, but did you know that one of the symptoms of depression is a lack of interest in sex or reduced sexual desire?

-- We know many factors that can contribute to Depression.
+We know many factors that can contribute to Depression.
 One of them is an imbalance of hormones like Serotonin and Dopamine, which may affect your libido.